raschnick/ml2_project_x/README.md

 A few important tips:
 * Make sure to **start with the first notebook** '01_text2image2text_pipeline.ipynb'!
 * You need quite **a lot of GPU power** to run the notebooks.
 So make sure you have an available GPU.
 * When using Google Colab (like I did), you might **consider to upgrade to Pro** so you can use an A100 GPU.
-Other Runtimes (including the free ones) should work as well, but I can not guarantee for anything.
+Other Runtimes (including the free ones) should work as well, but I cannot guarantee for anything.
 Also it might take an even longer time to run the notebooks.

 Now you are ready to dive in.
 Enjoy!